Khufu: Khufu's name

 Khufu's name was dedicated to the god Khnum, which might point to an increase of Khnum's popularity and religious importance.
-In fact, several royal and religious titles introduced at this time may point out that Egyptian pharaohs sought to accentuate their divine origin and status by dedicating their official cartouche names to certain deities.
+In fact, several royal and religious titles introduced at this time may point out that Egyptian pharaohs sought to accentuate their divine origin and status by dedicating their cartouche names (official royal names) to certain deities.
 Khufu may have viewed himself as a divine creator, a role that was already given to Khnum, the god of creation and growth.
 As a consequence, the king connected Khnum's name with his own.
-Khufu's full name (Khnum-khufu) means "Khnum protect me".
+Khufu's full name (Khnum-khufu) means "Khnum protects me".
 While modern Egyptological pronunciation renders his name as Khufu, at the time of his reign his name was probably pronounced as Kha(w)yafwi(y), and during the Hellenized era, Khewaf(w).

-The pharaoh officially used two versions of his birth name: Khnum-khuf and Khufu.
+The pharaoh officially used two versions of his birth name: Khnum-khufu and Khufu.
 The first (complete) version clearly exhibits Khufu's religious loyalty to Khnum, the second (shorter) version does not.
 It is unknown as to why the king would use a shortened name version since it hides the name of Khnum and the king's name connection to this god.
-It might be possible though, that the short name wasn't meant to be connected to any god at all.
+It might be possible though, that the short name was not meant to be connected to any god at all.

 Khufu is well known under his Hellenized name Χέοψ, Khéops or Cheops (/ˈkiːɒps/, KEE-ops, by Diodorus and Herodotus) and less well known under another Hellenized name, Σοῦφις, Súphis (/ˈsuːfᵻs/, SOO-fis, by Manetho).
 A rare version of the name of Khufu, used by Josephus, is Σόφε, Sofe (/ˈsɒfi/, SOF-ee).
+(The pronunciations given here are for English; the pronunciations in Ancient Greek were different.)
 Arab historians, who wrote mystic stories about Khufu and the Giza pyramids, called him Saurid (سوريد) or Salhuk (سلهوق).